-I am not a golfer but I know that Tiger Woods started playing the game as a toddler with his father as his coach.
+I am not a golfer, but I know that Tiger Woods started playing the game as a toddler with his father as his coach.
 Malcolm Gladwell capturedhis career in his book Outliers: The Story of Success, to support the premise thattrue mastery requires 10,000 hoursof practice.
-The importance of a dedicated pursuitof excellence was bolstered by references to Bill Gates, the Beatles, and Robert Oppenheimer.
-The conclusion was that excellence sprang from a prolonged and specialized dedication.
+The importance of extended dedication to specializationwas bolstered by references to Bill Gates, the Beatles, and Robert Oppenheimer.
+The take-away was that excellence sprang from a prolonged and specialized dedication.

 David Epstein’s book Range: Why Generalists Triumph in a Specialized Worldcounters that premise.
-He proposes diverse experience and knowledge produces excellence.
-He supports this these with the careers of Thomas Edison, Charles Darwin, Leonardo Da Vinci, and Winston Churchill, all of whom leverage multiple knowledge and interests into stellar careers.
-In addition, merging specializations such as engineering and medicine produces new medical devices just as fusing mathematics and the stock market generated new trading algorithms.
+He proposes diverse experience and a broad knowledgebase produce excellence.
+He supports this with the careers of Thomas Edison, Charles Darwin, Leonardo Da Vinci, and Winston Churchill, all of whom leverage multiple knowledge and interests into stellar careers.
+Current examples include new medical devices that sprang from merging engineering and medicine just as fusing mathematics and the stock market generated new trading algorithms.

 These books raise serious questions for coaches:

 - Is specialization essential to excellence or does it lead tonarrow thinking?

 - Does a generalist background yield a jack of all trades and a master of none?

 - Does the path to success depend on the environment, industry or organization?

 Over my 30 years of experience, I have found that no one can offer a guaranteedcareer path.A one size fits all formula does not exist.
 Career success for specialization appears in law enforcement, research, sports, medicine, engineering,technical vocations, and relatively stable industries.And at the same time, generalistsexcel in small businesses; strategy focused roles;dynamic industries;and creative endeavors.